EpicStuff/All-the-Mods/README.md

 ## Known Issues

--   sometimes when you press buttons, the GUI gets messed up
+-   sometimes when you press certain keys, the GUI gets messed up
     -   will fix as soon as I track down which mod is causing this
 -   refill (item/bocks) doesn't really work when there's something in the offhand
 -   some resourcepack error causes the font to sometimes turn red (should go away when you load/join a world/server)